caraya/personal-blog/content/blog/my-markdown-cheatsheet.md

 The resulting image will be scaled to 500 pixels wide, with the height adjusted to maintain the original aspect ratio, and delivered in the best format and quality for the requesting browser.

-I'm evaluating whether to stay in Cloudinary or move to another image hosting service or self-host the images using my .
+I'm evaluating whether to stay in Cloudinary or move to another image hosting service or self-host the images I use in my site.
 The main reason is cost as my usage has increased over time.